Wednesday, 08-Jan-2020 10:10:27 EST

 - Vector graphics ("draw"):

-- Allows editing of PDF (including conversion to PS).
+- Allows editing of pdf (including conversion to ps, but not eps).

 - Lots more tools than basics: e.g., gradient shading, transparency, primitive 3D.

-- Retuns to Select tool after use of any other tool.
+- Returns to Select tool after use of any other tool.

 - Bitmap graphics ("paint"):

-- Gimp is more powerful but more awkward.
+- Gimp is powerful but awkward.
+Now native (no X11/XQuartz).